Care of the Elderly (CoE) Program

 - Outpatient work in the geriatric day hospital setting.

-You will be exposed to medical administration and leadership opportunities, including teaching more junior learners.
-You will attend geriatric academic rounds and be expected to complete a scholarly project.
+The trainee will be exposed to medical administration and leadership opportunities, including teaching junior learners both in clinical and non clinical settings.
+Further academics include participation and attendance to geriatric academic rounds as well as completion of a scholarly project.

-Your time in the program will be evaluated using standardized forms available through the Department of Family Medicine’s one45 system.
-Field notes allow us to collect direct observation evaluations.
-Residents will also meet with the Program Director regularly throughout the residency period.
+The PGY3 resident will be evaluated using standardized forms available through the Department of Family Medicine’s One45 system.
+E-field notes allow for direct observation evaluations.
+Residents will also meet with their Program Director at minimum quarterly throughout the residency period.

 How to Apply